basho/basho_docs/source/languages/en/riakts/developing/javaapi.md

 ##Command Classes Index

-All command classes have a static inner `Builder` to create and build each command.
+All command classes have a static inner `Builder` class to create and build each command.

 * Delete - Deletes a single time series row by it's key values.
 * Fetch - Fetches a single time series row by it's key values.